dataform-co/dataform/content/docs/examples/projects/ecommerce-redshift.md

 ---
 title: Ecommerce store on Redshift
-subtitle: A fictional ecommerce store project on a  Redshift data warehouse
+subtitle: A fictional ecommerce store project on a Redshift data warehouse.
 priority: 3
 ---